TevfikBugra/Measuring-the-Effects-of-Free-Shipping-on-Sales-and-Price/README.md

  is discussed.
 Throughout the project, methods such as effect formulation, statistical distribution fitting, and scenario simulations were utilized.
 As a result, using the discussed method, it was possible to obtain a %5.36 increase in revenue with the analyzed data.

- Key Words: Contingent free shipping, threshold value, shopping basket, e-commerce, revenue maximization, predictive analysis, order padding
+ **Key Words**: Contingent free shipping, threshold value, shopping basket, e-commerce, revenue maximization, predictive analysis, order padding

 **Supervised by Taner Bilgiç**